-Landlords may terminate a lease by the following;
+Under Kansas landlord-tenant law, landlords may terminate a lease by the following;

 - Month to Month: The landlord or the tenant may terminate a tenancy by written notice given to the other party stating that the tenancy shall terminate no less than 30 days after receipt of the notice.